7PAM2015-0509-2023-Group12/Kaggle_Challenge/README.md

 The final step was the selection of a model that can predict with better precision.
 The performances of developed models and their predictive ability was assessed using cross-validation and metrics such as accuracy, precision, recall, F1 score, and ROC AUC.
 Eventually, the superior model with best ability to classify and predict test data was finalized.
 # Expected Results:
 We expect to finalize a model that can perform with an accuracy of at least 80% on the validation set, depicting that our developed machine learning model is reliable enough to perform a predictive assessment of Titanic passenger survival.
 A thorough analysis of features, attributes, and traits of passengers will be done to get deeper insights into the factors that are important and generate insights into the key factors that affected the number of survived and transported passengers.
+# Future Scope:
+In future, we plan to extend our work to implement predictive techniques in our model that would be able to give us the accuracy of more then 80%.